 The Centre for British-Turkish Understanding aims to explore motives and foreign policy challenges faced by both Turkey and the UK, especially where they intersect, which form the foundations of the UK-Turkey relationship.
 As an independent, non-governmental initiative, CBTU is a platform for debate and discussion on pertinent issues, including but not limited to, political, socio-economic, and cultural economic issues concerning Britain and Turkey as well as the wider region.

-The CTBU is headed by Abdurrahim Boynukalin, a former Turkish MP for the AKP who has served as President of the party’s youth wing and its Istanbul deputy.
-In January 2020, the same day the CTBU website was registered, Boynukalin was appointed as the AKP’s London office representative.
+The CTBU is headed by Abdurrahim Boynukalin, a former Turkish MP for the AKP who has served as President of the party’s youth wing and as the Deputy Minister for the Youth and Sports Ministry.
+In January 2019, Boynukalin was appointed as the AKP’s London Office Representative.

 The CTBU’s Executive Director is Abdullah Faliq, co-founder of the Cordoba Foundation, headed by UK Muslim Brotherhood leader Anas Al-Tikriti.
 In 2009, The Cordoba Foundation was described by the (later) UK Prime Minister David Cameron as a “political front for the Muslim Brotherhood.”
 Faliq is also a senior official of the Islamic Forum of Europe (IFE), the European wing of the Jamaat-e-Islami, the Southeast Asian Islamist movement close to the Global Muslim Brotherhood.

 The CTBU has sponsored and supported a number of online events with high-ranking AKP members as well as leaders of the European and US Muslim Brotherhood.
 They include:

 - Anas Altikriti (President of the Cordoba Foundation)

 - Ibrahim Kalin (Senior AKP advisor and spokesperson for the Turkish President)